terabitbaci/capstone-lego-inventory/README.md

 Wishlist
 as a logged-in user
-I want to view my wishlist by build so I can print my wishlist, and add parts as I acquire them
+I want to view my wishlist by build so I can print my wishlist (File > Print), and add parts as I acquire them

 Wishlist Item Options